swissup/swissup.github.io/_posts/2018-10-12-new-zip-format-for-swissuplabs-products.md

 ### Okay, I'm in!

-Unfortunately, moving from the old format to the new one is not that easy.
-It requires basic knowledge of terminal and composer commands.
+Migrating from the old format to the new one is not that easy.
+It requires advanced knowledge of terminal and composer commands.
+Or, you can use our automated one-line script shown below that will do the job.

 The things should be done when updating one of our modules are: